MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsonobject-get-method.md

 ```

 ## Parameters
 *Key*
-Type: String
+&emsp;Type: String

 *Result*
-Type: JsonToken
+&emsp;Type: JsonToken

-A variable of type JsonToken that will contain the result if the operation is successful.
+&emsp;A variable of type JsonToken that will contain the result if the operation is successful.

 ## Return Value
 Type : Boolean